 Recognition & Accomplishments

-Mike is a frequent speaker on a variety of relevant regulatory topics related to the Right-to-Know Law, lobbying compliance, and other areas of political law, including:
+Mike is also a frequent speaker on a variety of relevant regulatory topics related to the Right-to-Know Law, lobbying compliance, and other areas of Pennsylvania political law.

 Board Memberships & Community Service

 Mike volunteered on the Vote Philadelphia transition committee organized by City Commissioners Stephanie Singer and Al Schmidt upon their election.
 Specifically, he served on the Law and Policy subcommittee and assisted in the drafting of the transition committee's report.
 Previously, Mike served as part of Philadelphia Mayor Michael Nutter's Emergency Management transition team, and was a lead draftsman on the Emergency Management transition memo.
 He has also guest-lectured in a high school advanced civics class on government and the political process.

 Recipient, Dean's Public Service Award; Recipient, Emory Public Interest Committee 3L Award; Justice, Conduct Court; Chairman, National Steering Committee for Just Democracy; President, Emory Chapter, National Steering Committee for Just Democracy

 Vassar College (B.A.
 2004)